-English was not my first language, Kashmiri was.
-English was the language of my motherland India’s occupiers for 200 years, the British; so, it became the language of the education imparted in schools and colleges in India.
+When I was born, English was not my first language, Kashmiri was.
+English was the language of my motherland India’s occupiers, the British, who ruled India for 200 years; so, it became the language of the education imparted in many schools and colleges in India.

 The story of my love affair with English is more than straight forward.
 Let me begin: